lydell/dual/details.md

 Let me introduce the **"timeout"**.
 When the dual-role key has been held longer than the timeout, the upKey won't be sent.
 When you think about, don't you always hold modifier keys longer than you press character keys?
 So if you want to combine a downKey with a non-comboKey, just make sure that you hold down the dual-role key longer than the timeout (which you probably do anyway).
-The timeout can be set via the `timeout` property.

 According to the above paragraph, if you combine a dual-role key with some other, non-comboKey within the timeout, that would result in both the combination _and_ the upKey.
 Right, I've already